garageScript/c0d3/README.md

 # C0D3.com
-This is the codebase for the website c0d3.com, which provides a platform for students to learn coding through solving challenges.
+This is the codebase for the website c0d3.com, which provides a platform for students to learn coding through solving challenges online.

 ## How to Start